Naralas/StonksMarketPrediction/README.md

 ## Goals

 The goal of this project is to work on financial markets, try and predict the changes and / or tendencies of the stock prices daily.
-We will compare the performances of the different models with the random market hypothesis.
+We will compare the performances of the different models with the efficient market hypothesis by building a model predicting the trends and prices according to a random walk process.

 ## Project structure